donalharrison/no1_system/docs/characters/Skills.md

 3      |  d10
 4      |  d12
 ```

+## Action Skills
+Action Skills are a crucial subset of Skills in the game that allow players to perform various tasks and actions without needing a specific Ability to utilize the Skill.
+These Skills represent the character's aptitude, proficiencies, and expertise that enable them to handle a wide range of situations.

+## Effect Skills
+Effect Skills are a distinct set of Skills that require the use of a separate Action to be activated.
+These Skills represent specialized abilities or techniques that characters can use to produce specific effects or outcomes within the game.

+Effect Skills come with the added benefit of Skill Talents which alter the results of any Actions for which the Skill is applied.
+Skill Talents come in two varieties: *Static* and *Trigger*.

+###

 ## Skill List
 Below is a list the base system Skills & a brief description of their uses.
 The list is ordered by the Skill's associated Traits.